exasol-labs/exasol-labs-community-edition/README.md

 ## 🌟 Get Started Today

-Take your business to the next level with the power of our **[Latest Release of the Exasol Analytical Engine](https://www.exasol.com/blog/exasol-8-release-2025-1/)** proudly developed by our fantastic colleagues in the **Development Team**.
+Take your analytics to the next level with the power of our **[Latest Release of the Exasol Analytical Engine](https://www.exasol.com/blog/exasol-8-release-2025-1/)** proudly crafted by our fantastic **Development Team**.

 - 🧩 **Install and run Exasol Community Edition in under 5 minutes** — from Virtual Machine startup to your first query or data migration.
-- 🚀 **Effortlessly migrate your data from other databases and build your new Exasol Analytics Data Warehouse.**
+- 🚀 **Effortlessly migrate data from any database and build your next-generation Exasol Analytics Data Warehouse.**
 - 📊 **Boost your BI applications by up to 10×!**
 - 🤖 **Extend your setup with our powerful AI tools.
 Deploy and run your own AI models directly on your data.**
   - [Exasol AI Lab](https://github.com/exasol/ai-lab)